jsr-io/jsr/frontend/docs/why.md

   JavaScript runtimes, and to be fast, simple, and secure.
 ---

-The incredible success of Node has been driven in large part by the success of [npm](https://www.npmjs.com/).
+The incredible success of Node.js has been driven in large part by the success of [npm](https://www.npmjs.com/).
 With 2 million (going on 3 million) packages, npm is likely the most successful package manager and registry in history.
 The JavaScript community should look on this accomplishment with pride.